Pacific National University: History

 The Pacific National University (PNU) started as the Khabarovsk Automobile Highway Institute, founded by the USSR Ministry of Higher Education on March 29, 1958.
 M. P. Danilovsky served as president for the following 30 years.
-The main building, the laboratory, and the dormitory buildings were the first to be built.
 The initial enrollment was approximately 150 students.
 The institute offered majors in industrial, highway and civil engineering, motor transport, construction, and highway machines and equipment.

 By 1962, the institute had departments of engineering, mechanical engineering, automobile engineering, highway engineering, and forest engineering, totaling five departments.
 Students were trained in 10 majors.
 By that time the enrollment increased to 1150 students.
 On July 12, 1962, the Khabarovsk Automobile Highway Institute was renamed the Khabarovsk Poly-technical Institute.
 The first engineering students graduated in 1963.

 In 1967, the construction of campus buildings was finished.
-By that time, Khabarovsk Poly-technical Institute had departments of mechanical engineering, engineering, chemical engineering, automobile engineering, highway engineering, forest engineering, national economy, evening studies, extra-mural, and general technical (Blagoveshchensk city).

 The university trained engineering students in 18 majors.
 In 1975, a branch of the Institute was founded in Magadan, Russia.

 In December 1992, Khabarovsk Poly-technical Institute became Khabarovsk State University of Technology.
 On March 23, 2005, Khabarovsk State University became Pacific National University.
-On March 10, 2009, PNU became a member of the Eurasian Association of Universities.

 Current structure

-As of 2021, PNU has eight institutes.
+As of 2021, Pacific National University (PNU) had eight institutes.
 These are the Far East Highway Institute, the Far East Institute of Forest Industry, the Far East Law Institute, the Institute of Architecture and Civil Engineering, the Institute of Information Technologies, the Institute of Automotive and Power Engineering, the Institute of Economics and Management and the Far Eastern Institute of Branch Technologies, Management, Business and Law (Department for Extension and Parallel Training; Extra-Mural Department for Extension Training; Department for Further Professional Training).

 PNU also has three departments.
 These are the International Studies Department, the Department of Mathematical Modelling and Control Processes and the Extra-Mural Department.

 In November 2009, PNU had over 21,000 students in 61 majors of basic higher professional education, 32 Bachelor's degree programs, 26 Master's degree programs, and 40 scientific majors of postgraduate education.
 There were 900 faculty members at PNU, including 102 full professors and over 426 associate professors.

 Research activities

-More than 20 internationally recognized scientific schools have been established at PNU.
-PNU scientific researches are carried out in physical and mathematical sciences, including Theoretical Nuclear Physics, Information and Telecommunication Technologies, Nanotechnologies, Materials Science, Mechanical Engineering, Architecture and Urban Planning, Sociology, Economics, and Jurisprudence.
+More than 20 internationally recognized scientific schools have been established at Pacific National University (PNU).
+PNU scientific researches are carried out in physical and mathematical sciences, including theoretical nuclear physics, information and telecommunication technologies, nanotechnologies, materials science, mechanical engineering, architecture and urban planning, sociology, economics, and jurisprudence.

-Recently, PNU scientists got world-level results of research projects in Mathematics, Nuclear Theory, Thermal Conductivity Modelling, Kinetics of Combustion Processes, Software and Data Communications, Probability Theory, Magneto Optic Phenomena within the frames of fundamental research.
-There were also created Mathematical Models, Algorithms, Software Tools of Submerged Images Processing, and there investigated the Effect of a Nanosecond Electromagnetic Pulse Irradiation on Physical Properties of Alloys.